Laplacian Heads Improve Transformers by Smoothing Token Representations: Analysis of Token Representations

-We apply PCA to a batch of sequences of token embeddings and project them onto \(\mathbb{R}^2\) using the top-two principal components, as defined in Algorithm~\ref{alg:pca_projection}.
-Tokens belonging to the same class are visualized in the same color.
+Consider a dataset $D$ with $C$ classes, where class $c$ contains $N_c$ examples and each example is represented by $T_i$ tokens.
+Let $X_{t,i,c}$ denote the representation of token $t$ in example $i$ from class $c$. \paragraph{Principal Component Analysis} We apply PCA to a batch $\{X_{t,i,c}\}_{t=1}^B$ and project them onto \(\mathbb{R}^2\) using the top-two principal components.
+Tokens in the same class are visualized in the same color.

-Figure~\ref{fig:pca_baseline} illustrates the PCA projection of the last-block output token embeddings for ViT-B and ViT-B-12L trained on CIFAR-10.
-For ViT-B, tokens from different classes overlap and exhibit no clear geometry.
-In contrast, token embeddings of ViT-B-12L form well-separated clusters.
-Visually, we observe that as the number of Laplacian heads increases, different classes appear more separated (see Appendix~\ref{app:additional_results}).
-A similar pattern can be seen for models trained on CIFAR-100 and ImageNet.
+Figure~\ref{fig:pca_baseline} illustrates the results for ViT-B and ViT-B-12L trained on CIFAR-10.
+For ViT-B, tokens from different classes exhibit no clear structure.
+In contrast, tokens of ViT-B-12L form well-separated clusters.
+Models trained on CIFAR-100 and ImageNet show similar patterns (Appendix~\ref{app:additional_results}).